ajgallant/mtg-downloader/README.md

-# MTG Set Scryfall Downloader
+# MTG Scryfall Downloader

-This repository contains two Python scripts that allow you to download Magic: The Gathering card images from the Scryfall API using a specific set code.
+The MTG Scryfall Downloader will download sets of Magic: The Gathering card images from Scryfall.
+Image filenames are compatible with the MTG game Forge for Mac OS and Linux.
 Additionally, it includes a script to generate a `.HTML` file for Binder.

 ## Scripts

-- `MTG_Set_ScryfallDownloader.py`: This script enables you to download card images for a specific Magic: The Gathering set from the Scryfall API.
-It prompts the user to enter the set code and SSL verification preference, then proceeds to download the card images into the `art` directory within the repository.
-The script relies on the Scryfall API for accessing card data.
+- `downloader.py`: This script enables you to download card images for a specific Magic: The Gathering set from Scryfall using the Scryfall API.
+It prompts the user to enter the set code, then proceeds to download the card images into the `art` directory.
+The script relies on the Scryfall API to discover cards and `scryfall.io` for card images.<p>
-   - This script allows you also to download card images from a list of cards specified in a text file.
-It reads the card names, set codes, and card numbers from the file and retrieves the corresponding card data and images from the Scryfall API.
-The downloaded images are saved in the `art/CardsList` directory.
+This script also allows you to download card images from a list of cards specified in a text file.
+It reads the card names, set codes, and card numbers from the file and retrieves the corresponding card data and images from Scryfall.
+The downloaded images are saved in the `art` directory.

 - `Binder_Generator.py`: Generates an `.HTML` page that represents a card binder for the Magic: The Gathering cards downloaded using the MTG Set Scryfall Downloader script.
 The generated HTML file, named `binder.html`, provides a visual representation of the downloaded cards, organized in a grid-like format.
 It includes interactive features such as image previews, pagination, and navigation buttons to browse through the card collection.

 ## Prerequisites

-Before using the scripts, make sure you have Python (version 3.x) installed on your system.
-Also, ensure that you have the following Python packages installed:
+Before using the scripts, make sure you have Python (version 3.8+) installed on your system.<p>

-- `requests`
-- `ijson`

-These packages can be installed using the Python package manager, pip:
+Install the package dependencies using the Python package manager, pip:

 ```shell
 pip install -r requirements.txt